next-projects/nextframework/README.md

 Your project is configured with next!
 No tools, no command lines, no plugins are necessary.
 Refresh your project to see the new files.

+This tutorial works better with Eclipse IDE with web plugins.
+For IntelliJ, some extra steps are required.

+Also:
+Be sure to configure the JDK in your IDE.
+Configure the compile output path of your project to be the folder `WebContent/WEB-INF/classes` within your project, if needed.
+Install Ant plugin in IntelliJ to work with Ant files.

 ## Next Build

 Next comes with ANT scripts ready to use.
 A `build.xml` is placed at the root of the project.
-It contains common tasks.
-If you want to use this script file to deploy your application, configure in `build.properties` file.
+Configure the `build.properties` file.
 The property `server.deploy` sets where the files must be deployed.

+If using tomcat, `server.deploy` must be configured with the webapps folder of tomcat.
+Like : `[TOMCAT_HOME]/webapps`.
+Replace TOMCAT_HOME with the folder where tomcat was installed.

 ## Hello World - MVC